Home Office Deduction

 In another case, Ms. Armstrong appears to have been employed to sell her company’s services to prospective clients.
 During the days in 2015, Ms. Armstrong worked in the Ace office or else traveled to offsite client meetings or trade shows or conferences to represent the company.
 During evenings and on weekends, Ms. Armstrong worked at home, using a “nook” in her kitchen.
 There she worked on client contracts and “other sales-related activities.”

-Ms. Armstrong traveled a lot for her employer.
+Ms. Armstrong traveled a lot for her employer and took the Home Office Deduction.
 She used her car.
 Ace paid her a flat monthly car allowance of $500 and she was not eligible for further reimbursement on the car.
 However, Ace also allowed employees to be reimbursed for other employee expenses as long as the reimbursements were claimed within 90 days of the expense.

 On her 2015 return, Ms. Armstrong claimed a deduction for just over $20,000 in unreimbursed employee expenses.
 She got there by adding up: (1) $8,000 for use of her car for travel; (2) $1,700 for parking, tolls, and non-car transportation; and (3) $16,800 for undifferentiated “business expenses.”
 Then she subtracted the $6,000 worth of monthly car allowances.